rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 management plugin
 -----------------
 *enhancements*

-- There are more and more detailed global memory statistics shown.
+- There are more, and more detailed, global memory statistics shown.
 (24432)

 *bug fixes*